AdobeDocs/campaign-classic.pt-BR/help/workflow/using/extraction--file-.md

 index: y
 internal: n
 snippet: y
-translation-type: ht
+translation-type: tm+mt
-source-git-commit: 5eb82bb5dae589cb18d42695565b25dad36006bd
+source-git-commit: a215109db2d511180c91723059cd8ca10a34a612
+workflow-type: tm+mt
+source-wordcount: '324'
+ht-degree: 66%

 ---

 # Extração de dados (arquivo){#extraction-file}

-Você pode extrair dados de uma tabela de workflow em um arquivo externo usando a atividade **[!UICONTROL Data extraction (file)]**.
+You can extract data from a workflow table in an external file using the **[!UICONTROL Data extraction (file)]** activity.

 >[!CAUTION]
 >